-Course Course Number Required Prerequisites Course Description Agricultural Equipment Design and Fabrication Agricultural Structures Design and Fabrications Recommended Grade Level: 10 or 11 Credit: 1 Certification Offered: AWS In Agricultural Equipment Design and Fabrication, students will acquire knowledge and skills related to the design and fabrication of agricultural equipment.
+Course Number Required Prerequisites Course Description Recommended Grade Level: 11 or 12 Credit: 1 Agricultural Structures Design and Fabrications Certification Offered: AWS In Agricultural Equipment Design and Fabrication, students will acquire knowledge and skills related to the design and fabrication of agricultural equipment.
 To prepare for careers in mechanized agriculture and technical systems, students must attain knowledge and skills related to agricultural equipment design and fabrication.
 To prepare for success, students reinforce, apply, and transfer their academic knowledge and technical skills in a variety of settings.
-Practicum in Agriculture, Food, and Natural Resources: Agricultural Technology and Mechanical Systems 7161W Agricultural Structures Design and Fabrications Recommended Grade Level: 11 or 12 Credits: 2 Students must complete an interest form for enrollment and attend a meeting with the instructor.
+7161W Agricultural Structures Design and Fabrications Recommended Grade Level: 11 or 12 Credits: 2 Students must complete an interest form for enrollment and attend a meeting with the instructor.
 Students will participate in a teacherapproved training station (offsite, paid, or unpaid) for continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 hours per week.
 Transportation to and from the training station is the responsibility of the student.
 Workplace visits are required by the teacher of record every 6-weeks.
 Training station evaluation will count as 30% of the student's grade.
 This course completes the coherent sequence in the field of Applied Agricultural Engineering.
 This occupationally specific course is designed to provide classroom technical instruction and on-the-job training experiences.
 Students will work on fine tuning their Applied Agricultural Engineering skills, safety, work ethics, and job-related study in the classroom.
 The instructor will provide industry standard training.
 Industry certification testing is offered to all students meeting testing requirement; see teacher for details.
+7161W and Fabrications Agricultural Structures Design